shopsys/monorepo-tools/docs/upgrade/UPGRADE-v7.0.0-alpha6.md

 **Before you start, don't forget to take a look at [general instructions](/UPGRADE.md) about upgrading.**
 There you can find links to upgrade notes for other versions too.

+*Note: instructions marked as "low priority" are not vital, however, we recommend to perform them as well during upgrading as it might ease your work in the future.*

 ## [shopsys/framework]
 - check for usages of `TransportEditFormType` - it was removed and all it's attributes were moved to `TransportFormType` so use this form instead
 - check for usages of `PaymentEditFormType` - it was removed and all it's attributes were moved to `PaymentFormType` so use this form instead